hetalang/heta-specifications/actions.md

 p1 { assignments: { ode_: x*y } };
 p1 [sw]= 0;
 ```
-The result will include all assignments because it it an exception for assignments:
+The result will include all assignments because it is an exception for assignments:

 ```heta
 {